 The Longstone Tour should only really take you about an hour to stroll along, but in that time, you’ll be able to take in lovely woodland thickets, nearby farmland, and local pub scenes.
 This is a popular walk that should stretch your legs – and your dog’s – just enough!

 Derbyshire is a county with lots to offer all comers.
-There may even be plenty of dog walkers who live in Derbys and who might not know of the wonderful walks in the region!
+There may even be plenty of dog walkers who live in Derbys and who might not know of the wonderful puppy walks and hikes with dogs in the region!
 It’s also worth noting that not all of the best walks in the county reside in the Peak District – meaning there are lots of parks and green stretches waiting for you to explore between towns and cities.

 However, the Peaks really do offer you a dog walking paradise unlike any other.
 We think this is a National Park that all dog lovers need to explore at least once.
 Thankfully, it’s well-linked to across the midlands and there is always something new to take in.
 Plenty of dog friendly Derbyshire cottages have access to woodland walks from your doorstep so your never short of things to do.